vorlie/iotas-notepad/README.md

-# -Not-Iota's Notepad - Mica
+# -Not- Iota's Notepad - Mica

 -Not- Iota's Notepad is a simple note-taking application built with Electron.
 It allows you to create, edit, and delete notes with a user-friendly interface.